 Schedule an Appointment With Us!

 The tips above are just a few steps you can take to improve your posture while you sleep.
 When you come into Watkins Family Chiropractic for an adjustment, Dr. Watkins, Dr. Pfaff, or Dr. Trice can discuss your sleeping habits with you and help you optimize your sleeping positions for a healthier spine.
-Give our office a call at 952-440-4553 or schedule online today to get an appointment!
+For a Savage or Prior Lake chiropractor, give our office a call at 952-440-4553 or schedule online today to get an appointment.